Where are the most beautiful places in Ireland? There are so many!

 Not only is it picturesque, but you’ll find cute shops, bakeries, and Titanic-themed attractions to keep you busy for a full day.

-Your first stop in this beautiful Irish town should be the Deck of Cards.
 A brightly colored row of cookie-cutter houses sits on a hill and attracts photographers from around the world.

 Be sure to check them out and bring your camera because it truly is a stunning view.